-If you are a citizen of a country without a visa-free travel arrangement with the Schengen Zone, living in the U.K., you will need to apply for a Schengen Visa.
+However, if you are a citizen of a country without a visa-free travel arrangement with the Schengen Zone, living in the U.K., you will need to apply for a Schengen Visa.

 If I need a Schengen Visa, how and where do I apply from the U.K?

 You will need to apply at the embassy or consulate of the country where you plan to spend most of your visit, or, if spending an equal amount of time in two countries, the one which you will visit first.
-However, for many countries, you will not apply to the embassy but via a third-party visa application center which acts on its behalf for the initial stages of visa processing, such as checking supporting documents and the collection of biometric data.
+However, for many countries, you will not apply to the embassy but via a third-party visa application center that acts on its behalf for the initial stages of visa processing, such as checking supporting documents and the collection of biometric data.
 For example, the firm VFS Global handles visa applications on behalf of Italy and many other countries, while France is represented by the firm TLScontact.
 You can fill in your visa application form via their websites.

 Applying for your Schengen Visa from the U.K.

-Once you have established where you need to pay a processing fee of €80 (€40 for minors), you will need to book an appointment at your nearest visa center, embassy or consulate - these are located in London or a major city in each region.
+Once you have established where you need to pay a processing fee of €80 (€40 for minors), you will need to book an appointment at your nearest visa center, embassy, or consulate - these are located in London or a major city in each region.
 For example, VFS has centers in Edinburgh and Manchester.